 - Ensure students and adults feel physically, socially, intellectually, and emotionally safe throughout the school. - Provide clear procedures for reporting and responding to safety concerns. - Manage efficient and orderly transitions between activities. - Manage classroom routines and procedures to maximize instructional time. - Orchestrate the environment so students contribute to the management of classroom routines (e.g. transitions) without disruption of learning). - Arrival, dismissal, and other school-wide transitions are safe, efficient, and orderly. - Provide a framework for positive behavior throughout the school based on shared values and expectations. - Have shared expectations for positive behavior.
-(See Restorative Approaches to Discipline) - Teach, model, and reinforce (by all staff members) clear behavior expectations for all areas of the school. - All adults use active supervision (move, scan, and interact) in all settings. - Emphasize proactive, instructive, and restorative approaches to student behavior and minimize punitive consequences through policies and procedures.
-(See Restorative Approaches to Discipline) - Adults correct misbehavior in ways that reinforce established expectations and cause minimal disruption to learning. - Clarify criteria for office referrals versus classroom managed behavior.
+(See Restorative Approaches to Discipline) - Teach, model, and reinforce (by all staff members) clear behavior expectations for all areas of the school. - All adults use active supervision (move, scan, and interact) in all settings. - Have a voice and take informed action. - Students are included in key conversations about their learning experience and work with the principal and staff to identify issues and implement solutions. (e.g. student voice committee). - Students initiate and lead some school improvement initiatives. - Students participate in democratic decision-making at the school level. - Students identify and research issues of relevance and work together to propose/advocate for solutions. - Emphasize proactive, instructive, and restorative approaches to student behavior and minimize punitive consequences through policies and procedures.
+(See Restorative Approaches to Discipline)

+- Adults correct misbehavior in ways that reinforce established expectations and cause minimal disruption to learning. - Clarify criteria for office referrals versus classroom managed behavior.